cowitt/ParetoPick-R/README.md

 ParetoPick-R employs Principal Component Analysis (PCA) and kmeans/kmedoid clustering, with customisable settings for outlier treatment and component selection.
 It integrates an Analytical Hierarchy Process (AHP) for objective weighting based on pairwise comparisons.
 The clustering and AHP results can be combined using various visualisation methods.

 Python code: [S. White](https://github.com/SydneyEWhite)

+### Alternative Clustering
+The tool can be used for model workflows that do not rely on SWAT+/CoMOLA, this requires to prepare and upload a simple .csv file containing variables for clustering.

 # 2. Requirements
   * R version 4.4.2 or higher